Dawson Creek Water Supply System Project

 • The costs, risks, and challenges associated with different options

 Work continues on the temporary Emergency Overland Water Transfer system, which would only supply the average daily water demand under a short-term use approval agreement with the Province of British Columbia.
 The technical preparations for pumps, hoses, staging, and operations are progressing so that the system can be deployed quickly if and when needed.
-Learn more on our Drought Emergency page.

 Project FAQs